 Dog Camping Harness

 A harness can help keep your dog under better control while walking them.
-Normal collars can put a lot of stress on your dog’s neck, so you’ll also want to consider a harness when tethering your dog to minimize the risk of neck strain.
+Normal collars can put a lot of stress on your dog’s neck, so you’ll also want to consider a dog hiking harness when tethering your dog to minimize the risk of neck strain.

 A sturdy leash will help you keep better control over your dog during a hike.
 You need to make sure the leash will accommodate your dog’s weight, as well as keep your hand comfortable while using it.
 The material should also be sturdy enough to withstand chewing.